DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 82 - 04.23.2026.md

 - VEYLLIS and ADI
 	- Encounter some freaks at the gate of the abbey.
 	- Otto and Zygfrek Belview
+	- Veyllis - Prefer to be called "freks"
 - UN and VIRION and IRWIN
 	- Statue.
 	- IRWIN's name starts with a U
 	- Thinks watery feet are deliciousness.
+	- Dimension door to the top of the abbey

 ***Next Session***: May 7th (last game before pause; resume July 2)